fktn-k/fkYAML/docs/mkdocs/docs/api/basic_node/serialize.md

 Serializes YAML node values recursively.
 Currently, the serialization of mappings and sequences only supports block styles.
-That means that, even if a deserialized source input contains container nodes written in flow styles, this function forces them to be emitted in block styles.
+That means that, even if an original YAML document contains container nodes written in the flow style, this function forces them to be emitted in the block style.
-Moreover, fkYAML unconditionally uses LFs as the line break format in serialization outputs, and there is currently no way to change it to use CR+LFs instead.
+Moreover, fkYAML unconditionally uses LFs (Unix Style) as the line break format in serialization outputs, and there is currently no way to change it to use CR+LFs (Windows Style) instead.
 This function serializes the given `node` parameter in the following format.

 ```yaml